keithrbennett/life_game_viewer/README.md

 The application starts with a sample data set that can be easily modified in the code.
 You can also use the provided buttons to use the system clipboard to load and save game data.
-You use the same keys you would normally use for copying pasting, that is, Command c and v on a Mac, and Ctrl c and v on other system.
+You use the same keys you would normally use for copying and pasting, that is, Command c and v on a Mac, and Ctrl c and v on other systems.

 Data is represented as follows: